 Follow a path through time

-As well as being an Area of Outstanding Natural Beauty, much of the Llŷn is listed in the Register of Landscapes of Outstanding Historic Interest in Wales.
+As well as being an Area of Outstanding Natural Beauty, much of Llŷn is listed in the Register of Landscapes of Outstanding Historic Interest in Wales.
 Large swathes have never been ploughed for farming or cleared for urban development, but instead have remained unspoilt for centuries.
-The Llŷn’s many archaeological and architectural features tell an unbroken story which began in prehistoric times.
+Llŷn’s many archaeological and architectural features tell an unbroken story which began in prehistoric times.

 An 84-mile section of the Wales Coast Path runs right around the Llŷn Peninsula, walks crossing fields with hand-forged kissing gates and passing immaculate coves, cliffs, beaches, churches and forts.
-The Llŷn is a superb destination for a walking or cycling holiday – fling on a backpack and you can spend several days travelling around, making overnight stops at some of the lovely campsites and B&Bs in the area.
+Llŷn is a superb destination for a walking or cycling holiday – fling on a backpack and you can spend several days travelling around, making overnight stops at some of the lovely campsites and B&Bs in the area.
 If you’re just visiting for a day or two, there are plenty of short, circular routes to choose from.

 Make a pilgrimage to Bardsey Island

 Hop on a boat trip from Aberdaron or Pwllheli and you can sail to Bardsey, whose Welsh name, Ynys Enlli, means the island of the currents.
 Christians have been travelling here since the sixth century, when St Cadfan established a monastery on the island.
 Visiting it three times was considered as holy an act of pilgrimage as a journey to Rome.

-Only a few sacred stones remain; these days, Bardsey is a nature reserve where grey seals bask on rocks at the water’s edge and manx shearwaters, fulmars and guillemots nest each spring.
+Only a few sacred stones remain.
+These days, Ynys Enlli is a nature reserve where grey seals bask on rocks at the water’s edge and manx shearwaters, fulmars and guillemots nest each spring.